-A discussion of the basis for the Board of Directors' approval of the Investment Advisory Agreement for the

-Portfolios is available in the Fund's annual report to shareholders for the period ended October 31, 2019.
+A discussion of the basis for the Board of Directors' approval of the Investment Advisory Agreement for the Portfolios is available in the Fund's annual report to shareholders for the period ended October 31, 2020.
+A discussion of the basis for the Board of Directors' approval of the Investment Advisory Agreement for the Chinese Equity Portfolio will be included in the Fund's semi-annual report to shareholders for the period ended April 30, 2021.